Heaven: Paumotu, Tuamotus

-The Polynesian conception of the universe and its division is nicely illustrated by a famous drawing made by a Tuomotuan chief in 1869.
+The Polynesian conception of the universe and its division is illustrated by a drawing made by a Tuomotuan chief in 1869.
 Here, the nine heavens are further divided into left and right, and each stage is associated with a stage in the evolution of the earth that is portrayed below.
 The lowest division represents a period when the heavens hung low over the earth, which was inhabited by animals that were not known to the islanders.
 In the third division is shown the first murder, the first burials, and the first canoes, built by Rata.
 In the fourth division, the first coconut tree and other significant plants are born.

 Theosophy

-It is believed in Theosophy, founded mainly by Helena Blavatsky, that each religion (including Theosophy) has its own individual heaven in various regions of the upper astral plane that fits the description of that heaven that is given in each religion, which a soul that has been good in their previous life on Earth will go to.
-The area of the upper astral plane of Earth in the upper atmosphere where the various heavens are located is called Summerland (Theosophists believe hell is located in the lower astral plane of Earth which extends downward from the surface of the earth down to its center).
+It is believed in Theosophy, founded mainly by Helena Blavatsky, that each religion (including Theosophy) has its own individual heaven in various regions of the upper astral plane that fits the description of that heaven that is given in each religion, to which a soul that has been good in their previous life on Earth will go.
+The area of the upper astral plane of Earth in the upper atmosphere where the various heavens are located is called Summerland (Theosophists believe hell is located in the lower astral plane of Earth which extends downward from the surface of the earth to its center).
 However, Theosophists believe that the soul is recalled back to Earth after an average of about 1400 years by the Lords of Karma to incarnate again.
 The final heaven that souls go to billions of years in the future after they finish their cycle of incarnations is called Devachan.

-Criticism of the belief in heaven

-Anarchist Emma Goldman expressed this view when she wrote, "Consciously or unconsciously, most theists see in gods and devils, heaven and hell, reward and punishment, a whip to lash the people into obedience, meekness and contentment."

-Some have argued that a belief in a reward after death is poor motivation for moral behavior while alive.
-Sam Harris wrote, "It is rather more noble to help people purely out of concern for their suffering than it is to help them because you think the Creator of the Universe wants you to do it, or will reward you for doing it, or will punish you for not doing it.
-The problem with this linkage between religion and morality is that it gives people bad reasons to help other human beings when good reasons are available."